 Whether you’ve got pets running around your home, kids running around your home, chairs scraping, or heavy pans dropping, you’ve got a perfect storm for creating dings, dents, and scratches on your floor.
 If you have a large disposable income, you may not mind paying a professional floor refinisher to fix scratches for you.
 But, if you’re like most people who don’t have that kind of money, you’ll want to fix those scratches yourself.

 Well, for those little, tiny, minor scratches on your wood floor, you can actually try and color match one of your kid’s crayons or even a sharpie pen.
-No really, you can.
-If you don’t have anything in your house that will do the trick, head to your local hardware store and pick up a Minwax Wax stick or Stain Markers which will hide a tiny scratch.
-The Minwax video below talks about repairing scratches in furniture, but it works exactly the same for hardwood flooring.
-Also, don’t be afraid to be creative and mix a couple of colors together to get just the right color match.
+No, really, you can.
+If you don’t have anything in your house that will do the trick, head to your local hardware store and pick up a Minwax Wax stick or Stain Markers, which will hide a tiny scratch.
+The Minwax video below talks about repairing scratches in furniture, but it works the same for hardwood flooring.
+Also, don’t be afraid to be creative and mix a couple of colors to get just the right color match.

 If your sheet vinyl floors become scratched or scraped, the best thing to do is either fuse the surface or patch in some new matching material.
-If the cut or scratch is on the smaller side, it can be permanently fused with liquid seam sealer which is a clear compound that is sold wherever vinyl flooring is sold.
+If the cut or scratch is on the smaller side, it can be permanently fused with a liquid seam sealer; a clear compound sold wherever vinyl flooring is sold.

-Before applying the sealer, clean the area with a soft cloth that has been dipped in lacquer thinner.
-Once the area is clean, squeeze a thin bead of sealer into the crack or scratch, and after it has dried the scratch will be virtually gone.
+Before applying the sealer, clean the area with a soft cloth dipped in lacquer thinner.
+Once the area is clean, squeeze a thin bead of sealer into the crack or scratch, and after it has dried, the scratch will be virtually gone.